toucansites/website/src/contents/docs/getting-started/basics/index.md

 You should also be comfortable using the command line.

-## Configuration
+## Site settings

 To begin using Toucan, a source directory is required for the site.
-This directory will contain all assets, content, and theme files.
+This directory will contain all content, and theme files.
 This guide provides a quick setup using a minimal starter theme.

-The first step is to start a new project for the website and create the source directory:
+The first step is to start a new project for the website and create the source directory with the `contents` and `themes` folders:

 ```sh
 # The directory for the website